th3w1zard1/PyKotor/wiki/TSLPatcher-HACKList-Syntax.md

 ## Overview

-The `[HACKList]` section in TSLPatcher's changes.ini file enables you to modify compiled NCS (Neverwinter Compiled Script) [bytecode](https://en.wikipedia.org/wiki/Bytecode) files directly at the binary level.
+The `[HACKList]` section in TSLPatcher's changes.ini file enables you to modify compiled [NCS files](NCS-File-Format) (NWScript bytecode, historically called "Neverwinter Compiled Script" but used identically in **KotOR**) directly at the binary level.
 This advanced feature allows precise [byte](GFF-File-Format#gff-data-types)-level modifications to script files without recompiling from [NSS](NSS-File-Format) source code, making it ideal for:

 - Patching numerical values in existing compiled scripts
 - Injecting dynamically-generated string references (StrRefs) and [2DA](2DA-File-Format) memory values